 Be careful!
 All our scripts have recently changed in order to adapt to the implementation of Intelligent Tracking Prevention (ITP) by some browsers Old tags are still supported for now.
-However, once you changed it in the back-office, you will not be able to recover it anymore.
+However, once you changed the script in the back-office, you won't be able to recover it.

 What is ITP?

-Before launching tests on your website, you must install Kameleoon script.
-This script must be added at the <head> tag of the source code of your site.
-It contains your unique code site.
-No worries: we will guide you step by step; and our adaptable solution will take into account all the peculiarities of your website.
+Before launching tests on your website, you must install the Kameleoon script.
+This script has to be added at the <head> tag of the source code of your website.
+It contains your unique website code.
+Don’t worry: we can guide you step by step; and our adaptable solution will take all the distinctive features of your website into account.

-If your plan allows you to do so, you can set up multiple websites with your Kameleoon account.
-This can be particularly useful for testing your website and mobile version or if you want to first test Kameleoon on your pre-production website.
+If your package allows you to do so, you can set up multiple websites with your Kameleoon account.
+This can be particularly useful for testing your website and mobile version or if you want to test Kameleoon on your pre-production website first.

 Several setup options are available.
 Their sequence follows this pattern:

-At any time, in case of doubt or difficulty, do not hesitate to contact your developer by clicking on the corresponding button at the bottom of the setup page.
-The necessary information will then be sent to him so that he can help you.
+At any time, if you have any doubts or difficulties, don’t hesitate to contact your developer by clicking on the corresponding button at the bottom of the setup page.
+The necessary information will then be sent to them so that they can help you.

 Where to configure the setup of your website?

-In your Kameleoon back-office, go to the “My websites” page of the “Configuration” tab in the left side menu.
+In your Kameleoon back-office, go to the “My websites” page on the “Configuration” tab in the left-hand side menu.

-On this page, you will find a list of websites added to your Kameleoon account.
+On this page, you will find a list of the websites added to your Kameleoon account.

-By default, the card of a website is already there: it is the website you filled in when you registered.
+The card of a website will already be there by default: this is the website you entered when you registered.

 Setup via your website card

 On the card assigned to the website, click on “Setup”.
-A page opens, allowing you to configure your installation.
+A page will open, allowing you to configure your installation.

 Setup when adding a new website